Ace Your Reference Checks With These Sample Questions

 The cost of a bad hire is probably more than you think.
-According to an article from the Society for Human Resource Management,the resources required to recruit, hire and onboard a new employee can be as much as $240,000.
+According to the Society for Human Resource Management, the resources required to recruit, hire, and onboard a new employee can be as much as $240,000.
 If you make the wrong selection, not only is that money down the drain, but you’ll likely have to spend at least some of it all over again to get someone new in the role.

-To catch red flags before making a bad hire and assess fit before making an offer, always do your background checks.
+Always do your reference checks to catch red flags before making a bad hire and assess fit before making an offer.
 The process doesn’t have to be painful.
-Here, we’ll talk more about the usefulness of employment reference check questions in finding the perfect candidate.
-We’ll also give you some sample reference check questions to use in your next round of interviews.
+Here, we’ll discuss the usefulness of employment reference check questions in finding the perfect candidate.
+We’ll also give you sample reference check questions for your next interview round.

 Why Should You Check References?